chrisgrieser/nvim-tinygit/README.md

 ## Features Overview
 - **Smart-Commit**: Open a popup to enter a commit message with syntax highlighting, commit preview, and overlength indicators.
-If there are no staged changed, stages all changes before doing so (`git add -A`).
+If there are no staged changes, stages all changes before doing so (`git add -A`).
 Optionally trigger a `git push` afterward.
 - Quick commands for amend, stash, fixup, and squash commits.
 - Search **issues & PRs**.
 Open the selected issue or PR in the browser.
-- Open the **GitHub URL** of the current file or selection.
+- Open the **GitHub URL** of the current line or selection.
-- **Search the file history** for a string ("git pickaxe"), show results in a diff with filetype syntax highlighting, correctly following file renamings.
+- **Search the file history** for a string ("git pickaxe"), show results in a diff view with syntax highlighting, correctly following file renamings.
 - **Statusline Components:** `git blame` and branch state.
-- Highlighting improvements for interactive **rebasing** when using nvim as sequence editor.

 <p align="center">
 <img alt="Showcase smart commit" width=70% src="https://github.com/chrisgrieser/nvim-tinygit/assets/73286100/f09dba0b-a81e-4973-897a-20605f4c29db">